CozyWorld guide

 Sometimes you want a whole farm-life save file.
 Sometimes you just want five calm minutes where crops grow, rows clear, and your brain gets to make tidy little plans.

 Harvest Grid is the quick browser stop for that mood.
-It keeps the cosy farming feel, but turns it into a falling crop puzzle where fresh crops score well and waiting too long lets them rot.
+It keeps the cozy farming feel, but turns it into a falling crop puzzle where fresh crops score well and waiting too long lets them rot.

 When you are ready for something bigger, these are the farm games worth keeping on your list.